-“When you think of how we’ve evolved in serving our communities, it’s amazing,” says Deputy Chief Andrew Knapp.
+“When you think of how we’ve evolved in serving our communities, it’s amazing,” says Deputy Chief Knapp.
 “We’ve evolved from having funeral directors donating old cots and allowing us to use hearses to carry out our wounded firemen during emergencies to becoming highly-trained emergency workers relied upon by the community in time of need,” continued Knapp.

 Reaching the Community